Lenovo Vibe P1: Specifications

-The Vibe P1 sports a 5.5-inch Full HD IPS LCD display with 1920 × 1080 pixels resolution and 401 ppi pixel density.
+The Vibe P1 sports a 5.5-inch Full HD IPS LCD with 1920 × 1080 pixels resolution and 401 ppi pixel density.
 It is powered by Qualcomm Snapdragon 615 SoC that has a 1.5 GHz 64-bit octa-core CPU and Adreno 405 GPU, and is paired with 2 GB RAM.
 It includes 32 GB of internal storage which can be further expanded up to 128 GB by using a microSD card.
 It is equipped with a 13 MP rear camera along with a 5 MP front-facing camera.

 The Vibe P1 comes with a 5000 mAh battery, one of the highest-capacity batteries in its class at the time of release.
 In addition to a physical power saver switch which instantly extends battery life, the Vibe P1 comes with a 24 W quick charge function that can rapidly charge the phone battery.
 It also has a OTG (On-The-Go) charging feature that enables it to charge other devices.

 In terms of connectivity, the device includes NFC, USB OTG, FM radio, A-GPS, Bluetooth 4.1, Wi-Fi 802.11 a/b/g/n/ac and Wi-Fi Hotspot.
 It also includes accelerometer, proximity sensor, and ambient light sensor.
 The Wi-Fi Boost feature provides 5G WiFi support for improved Wi-Fi speed and range.
 It can also be paired with a range of smart devices from headsets to cameras and TVs by utilizing wireless NFC technology.
 Meanwhile, an embedded fingerprint scanner on the home button supports black screen unlock.

 The Vibe P1 measures 75.6 mm x 9.9 mm x 152.9 mm and weighs 189 grams.
 The phone is dual-SIM (nano size) enabled.

 The Vibe P1 runs on Android 5.1 Lollipop operating system and Lenovo's user interface Vibe UI out of the box.
 It is upgradable to Android 6.0.1 Marshmallow.